List of White Collar episodes: Season 2 (2010–11)

 White Collar was renewed for a second season scheduled to begin July 13, 2010 on USA Network, with Marsha Thomason joining the cast as a series regular and Hilarie Burton appearing in a six-episode arc as insurance investigator Sara Ellis.
+Tiffani Thiessen, while still a series regular, had her first child in 2010; her character Elizabeth consequently appears only very briefly in several early second season episodes, usually shot from the chest up in a green screen sequence whilst having a phone conversation (or eating at a cafe) with Peter.
 The nine-episode summer season ran through September 7, 2010 and concluded with a seven-episode winter season that began on January 18, 2011.